ngbrown/NewsletterSignupDemo/README.txt

 Running
 ==
 It requires a Raven DB instance for data storage.
-Run the included exe: .\RavenServer\Raven.Server.exe.
-This will launch a service at port 8080.
+Run the included "Launch RavenDB.cmd".
+This will launch a service at port 8080 and open the database manager.

 SQL Express is required to be installed to support the reporting of user activity.